Durham Bulls Athletic Park: Other events

 In addition to hosting the Bulls, the ballpark has hosted other baseball events since its opening.
 These include hosting 12 ACC Baseball Tournaments, the 2012 Triple-A National Championship Game, and the 2014 Triple-A All-Star Game.
 In the 2012 Triple-A National Championship Game, the Pacific Coast League's Reno Aces defeated the International League's Pawtucket Red Sox, 10–3.
 In the 2014 Triple-A All-Star Game, the International League All-Stars defeated the Pacific Coast League All-Stars, 7–3.
 Perhaps the most significant game during any of the events was an 18-inning contest between the UNC Tar Heels and the NC State Wolfpack during the 2013 ACC tournament semifinals, in which the Tar Heels won, 2–1.
 It set records for both the largest attendance for a college baseball game in NC with 11,392 attending, and the longest baseball game in ACC tournament history.

-Select USA Baseball Collegiate National Team games are held in the stadium.
+Select USA Baseball Collegiate National Team games are held in the stadium..
+The "Cosmic Takeover Tour", featuring glow-in-the-dark bases, as well as player uniforms, came to the DBAP the first time in 2025, and is returning to the stadium for three new dates in 2026.